-Static fishing gear activity in the area includes widespread line fishing (lines set on the seabed with bated hooks at intervals); the use of pots (bated traps set on the seabed targeting crustaceans) and the use of tangle nets (slackly hung curtains of netting in the water column targeting monkfish, turbot, rays and crawfish).
-These static fishing gear types are unlikely to affect shellfish water quality in this shellfish area.
+Static fishing gear activity in the area includes widespread line fishing (lines set on the seabed with bated hooks at intervals) and the widespread use of pots (bated traps set on the seabed targeting crustaceans).

-Mobile fishing gear activity includes the use of otter trawls (nets towed along the seabed) and the use of scallop dredges (metal blades which dig into the seabed to harvest shellfish).
-Monitoring does not indicate any water quality issues which are likely to be associated with the use of fishing gears and the WFD assessment of the risk posed to marine waters from marine morphology pressures deems the marine waters in and around this shellfish area to be 'not at risk'.
+Mobile fishing gear activity includes the widespread use of otter trawls (nets towed along the seabed) and mussel and scallop dredges (metal blades which dig into the seabed to harvest shellfish).
+Monitoring in the area does not indicate any water quality issues which are likely to be associated with the use of fishing gears, the WFD morphology status of the water body within which the shellfish area is located is 'high' (morphology is one of the elements of WFD status) and the WFD assessment of the risk posed to marine waters from marine morphology pressures deems the marine waters in and around this shellfish area to be 'not at risk' from morphological pressures.
 Therefore, this activity is unlikely to be affecting shellfish water quality in this shellfish area.